rosek86/bluetooth-hci/docs/GettingStarted.md

-# Getting Started with n-ble Library
+# Getting Started with bluetooth-hci Library

-Follow this guide to set up and start using the `n-ble` library.
+Follow this guide to set up and start using the `bluetooth-hci` library.

 ## 1. Order nRF52840 Dongle